alialzayer/hello-world/README.md

 # hello-world
 This is step 3 of the assignment problems
-My learning very important technique for Software management.
+I'm learning very important technique for Software management.